mindary/drpc/spec.md

-# Remly Specification
+# DRPC Specification

-The Remly protocol is a _efficient_ RPC protocol designed to be used over some form of bidirectional communication (e.g. tcp sockets or web sockets).
+The DRPC protocol is a _efficient_ RPC protocol designed to be used over some form of bidirectional communication (e.g. tcp sockets or web sockets).

 ## Message Serialization